Love Me Tender (1956 film): Filming

 Presley arrived for filming with all of his lines learned, as well as the lines for all the other parts.
-He found filming quite tasking, once commenting to a friend that he had spent a whole day "behind a team of mules".
+He found filming quite taxing, once commenting to a friend that he had spent a whole day "behind a team of mules".
 In little more than a month Presley had recorded all the songs for the film and had finished filming his scenes.

 Filming of the movie's climactic sequence, including the death scene for Presley's character, took place at the Bell Moving Picture Ranch in the Santa Susana Mountains west of the San Fernando Valley on the outskirts of Los Angeles.
 The exact filming location, sometimes referred to among historians as the "Rocky Hill", remained elusive for almost 60 years, until the site was discovered on an expedition by filming location researchers in early 2015.
-The researchers were able to locate the site by combining details from Love Me Tender and the Victor Mature movie Escort West, which also filmed on the "Rocky Hill."
-Additional details on this expedition can be found in the external links, below.
+The party was able to locate the site by combining details from Love Me Tender and the Victor Mature movie Escort West, which also filmed on the "Rocky Hill."

 Weibsart said during the shoot Presley was "humble, polite, solicitous...
 He was co operative with us, never late, and very serious about acting.
 This was another kind of career for him."

 When Presley appeared on The Ed Sullivan Show during a break in filming the movie, on September 9, he performed "Love Me Tender" for the first time.
 Two weeks later RCA confirmed that advanced sales of the single had resulted in it going Gold before even being released—an industry first.
 (It sold one million copies pre ordered and ultimately ended up selling two million copies.)

 On 2 September, Fox announced the film's title would be changed from The Reno Brothers to Love Me Tender.

 "I think he provides tremendous additional value in the role", said Weisbart.
 "He will surprise a lot of people who go to see him because his presence is just a gimmick.
 Actually he plays an acting part in a legitimate story and he does it very well.
 He sings but the script is so constructed that the situations are logical... when the family is together after the war.... [or] at a bazar and picnic.
 These are folk tunes or hoedowns that – except for the title piece, a ballad – have Elvis' rhythms.
 With his long brown hair and sideburns he looks legitimate too in terms of the period."

-Previews and Reshoots
+Previews and reshoots

 Test screenings of the film resulted in people being upset at the death of Presley's character.
 Attempting to reach a compromise between the death and pleasing his fans, Presley filmed an extra scene and recorded an extra verse to the title track to be played over the end credits.